-Pryers Solicitors have been looking at the pledge the Conservative Party has made to recruit thousands of new NHS staff.
+Pryers Solicitors have been looking at a Conservative Party pledge to recruit thousands new NHS staff.

 One year after pledging to recruit 5,000 new GPs, the Conservative Party has pledged to deliver 6,000 more doctors in general practice in England by 2024-25 to increase patient appointments.

 A Conservative statement said the additional nurses, physios and pharmacists would be on top of the 20,000 extra staff promised through the creation of primary care networks.

 The Party claim that an extra 6,000 doctors and 6,000 more nurses will enable the NHS to deliver 50 million more appointments a year in GP surgeries – an increase of more than 15 per cent.

 However, Health Secretary Matt Hancock has also recently admitted that the 2015 pledge to recruit 5,000 GPs by 2020 has not been met.